SickChill/SickChill.Wiki/Settings-explained.md

 ![episode-search-1](https://cloud.githubusercontent.com/assets/7928052/13013292/250850c4-d1af-11e5-9a3a-f37b25aed7fb.png)

 `Randomize Providers`
-By default SickRage searches the provider list from top to the bottom.
-If you enable this setting, SickRage will randomize the search order.
+By default Sick-Rage searches the provider list from top to the bottom.
+If you enable this setting, Sick-Rage will randomize the search order.
 `Download propers`
 Sometimes releases that are uploaded get "nuked" by the scene.
 This means there is something wrong with the file.
 Like it has freezes, no audio or other defects.
 Than a new file is released witch is called a Proper.
-If you enable this function SickRage will automatically search for propers of episodes you have already downloaded and snatch the proper if it finds one.
+If you enable this function Sick-Rage will automatically search for propers of episodes you have already downloaded and snatch the proper if it finds one.
 `Check propers every:`
 Lets you set the time/frequency on witch Propers should be searched.
 `Backlog search frequency`